1001 Overview of the Division of Aging Services

 Federal

-As a member of the nation’s aging services network, DAS observes laws set forth in the Older Americans Act of 1965, as amended in 2006 (Public Law 109-365).
+As a member of the nation’s aging services network, DAS must observe all laws set forth in the Older Americans Act of 1965, as amended and the companion Federal Regulations in the Code of Federal Regulations.

 The seven titles of the Act are listed below: